snotskie/ttrpg/site/src/monstrosities.md

 **Immunity vs. $X$:** Whenever you lose a Contest as the Defender against $X$, you instead succeed by $1$.

-**Inspire:** Perform a Hurry Check and choose an ally.
-The amount you move forward as a result of this Check, the roll the chosen ally makes next round to take the focus increases by that amount.
+**Inspire:** When you succeed a Hurry Stat Check during an Endeavor, you may choose an ally and have the roll they make next round to take the focus increase by a number equal to the amount you moved forward as a result of the Check.
 Then this ability cannot be activated again until you spend ④ to recharge it.

+**Cursed Touch:** Perform a Head Contest against an opponent.
+The amount you move forward as a result of this Contest, the opponent is Cursed by you for that many rounds.
+(When you see that opponent perform a roll, you may choose to have them reroll it and take the new value, then the Curse ends.
+Otherwise, the Curse ends when that many rounds have passed.)
+Then this ability cannot be activated again until you spend ③ to recharge it.

 **Mirror vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies receive Immunity vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ⑥ to recharge it.